 In the past CAMTC has been hampered by the lack of cooperation from local law enforcement agencies.
 Much of the evidence needed to build a case against a certificate holder comes directly from local agencies.
 For example, Business and Professions Code section 4609(a)(8) allows CAMTC to revoke a certificate if the certificate holder receives an administrative citation, and a certified copy of the citation is conclusive evidence that disciplinary action has been taken against the certificate holder.
 But if the local agency won't provide CAMTC with a copy of the administrative citation, then CAMTC doesn't have the evidence it needs to take action on that basis.
 Since the last Sunset review this situation has improved.
 More law enforcement agencies and local government agencies that regulate massage are cooperating with CAMTC.
 This increase in cooperation and information sharing has resulted in an increase in certificate holder discipline based on conduct-based violations.
 CAMTC expects this trend to continue as more cooperation is received from local agencies.
 While we have come a long way, there is still a long way to go.
 Many local jurisdictions are incredibly helpful and easily share information like the law authorizes (Bus. & Prof. Code §4614(b)), while others (most notably one of the largest jurisdictions in the State) still refuse to provide any information to CAMTC.
-CAMTC has encountered resistance to information sharing from some cities, and is specifically aware that in one city League staff directed city personnel to not provide CAMTC with officer declarations.
+CAMTC has encountered resistance to information sharing from some cities, and has been told by a local government employee in one jurisdiction that League staff directed this person to not provide CAMTC with officer declarations.
 We are working with cities to overcome their resistance and we are hopeful that this will change in the future.